-There is, and remains, a clear correlation between the growth in TCV from software subscription sales and the increase in shareholder value through the positive movement in the company's share price.
-Because of this, the Board's logic was if management could grow the company's TCV which delivers committed revenue to the company over future years, then there should be a corresponding increase in the company's share price and therefore financial return to shareholders.
+Until January 2022, there was a clear correlation between the growth in TCV from software subscription sales and the increase in shareholder value through the positive movement in the company's share price.
+Because of this, the Board's logic when setting the full year 2022 management targets was if management could continue to grow the company's total revenue and software TCV (which delivers committed revenue to the company over future years), then there should be a corresponding increase in the company's share price and therefore financial return to shareholders as had been shown to occur in prior years.